-Nonnative weed cover ranged from approximately <1 percent to 10 percent in the various mitigation areas and it was obvious that weed abatement activities had recently taken place for a number of the mitigation areas.
+Nonnative weed cover ranged from approximately 2 percent to 40 percent in the various mitigation areas and it was noted that weed cover was highest in the middle and southern sections of DG-4.
 It should be noted that many of the annual nonnative weeds in these areas were dead for the season.
-Regular maintenance and removal of nonnative weeds is of the highest priority for all of the mitigation areas to reduce competition between native and nonnative plants.
+In addition, nearly all nonnative weeds observed during the monitoring were just starting to germinate and had not gone to flower or seed Regular maintenance and removal of nonnative weeds is of the highest priority for all of the mitigation areas to reduce competition between native and nonnative plants.
 In addition, eucalyptus stumps that are starting to re-sprout should be trimmed back frequently.
 A focus should be placed on removing the weeds and nonnatives from the basins of each of the container plants and cuttings; however, nonnative weeds just outside of the planting areas can migrate into the planting areas via seed dispersal.
-Outside of the nesting bird season, a focus should also be made to remove nonnative weeds in areas where least Bell's vireos are likely to nest during the breeding season (i.e. in the vicinity of the least

-Bell's vireo nest that was active in 2020).
+Outside of the nesting bird season, a focus should also be made to remove nonnative weeds in areas where least Bell's vireos are likely to nest during the breeding season (i.e. in the vicinity of the least Bell's vireo nest that was active in 2020).
 Nonnative plants and weeds that have gone to seed should be bagged and removed from the mitigation area.
 Without the use of herbicides, control of the nonnatives will be extremely difficult so the frequency and level of effort will need to be increased to provide control until the native plants and seedlings have a chance to grow and outcompete the nonnatives.
 In particular, it is important to maintain long-term perennial pepperweed management to reduce competition and allow for native plants to germinate.
 In addition, dodder should be removed from container plants in the mitigation areas.
 Although many species of dodder are native, this parasitic plant can be harmful to younger shrubs and trees that are not yet established and can even cause mortality.